-Brevard College has a test optional admissions policy.
+Brevard College is a test optional school.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 To be most competitive at Brevard College, you should strive to earn between 17 and 22 on the ACT.

 An ACT score of 22 means you fall in the 75th percentile for Brevard College's admitted students.
 One out of every four students scored above a 22, and three out of four students scored lower than 22 on the ACT.

 A 17 on the ACT is the 25th percentile for Brevard College students.
 Only one out of every four students scored below 17.

 For transfer students, it is not difficult to get admitted to Brevard College.
 Transfer applications are processed on a on a rolling basis as they are received.

 Transfer students can enroll in Brevard College during the following terms:

 • Spring Term